-No Sample $Sample \ size$ Segall's Classification Assessments of carpentry and rectangularity in housing and artifacts, as quoted from Segall et al. 1966 Evidence for rectangularity?
-1 Ankole 344 Non-European "Many well-built structures, some multiple-storied.
-A typical house in this town is very nearly perfectly rectangular" "Rectangular tables are the rule" "Small general stores dot the district and make possible a very wide distribution of factory-made textiles, cooking implements, camp stoves, bottled soft-drinks, etc." Yes 2 Toro 109 Non-European "most Toro furnish their houses with European-style tables and chairs" "Well-constructed commercial buildings" "Rectangular houses" "A virtual replication of the Ankole sample" Yes 3 Suku 76 Non-European "All dwellings are rectangular and virtually perfectly so" "This rectangular emphasis is also found in household furnishings such as beds, stools, and storage platforms" Yes 4 Songe 98 Non-European "Live in houses that are nearly perfectly rectangular" "European-made objects abound" Yes 5 Fang 110 Non-European "Rectangularity is dominant" "The ethnographer encountered only Yes one non-rectangular building" "Practically all furnishings, e.g., beds, benches, etc., tend toward angularity. [] The 'rightness' of angles is, in fact, of first importance in Fang judgment when examining buildings or furnishings."
-6 Bété 95 Non-European "The characteristic Bété house is rectangular" "Doors and windows are rectangular" Yes 7 Ijaw 162 Non-European "The houses are nearly perfectly rectangular" "European-style furniture predominates rectangular benches, manufactured locally, are also in constant use" "The sign of a good weaver is that the lines are straight and truly parallel" Yes 8 Zulu 100 Non-European "The predominant type of house is the cone-cylinder hut, roughly circular" "[But] as many as 25 percent of the houses in the region are roughly rectangular" "Furnishings are virtually lacking" Some 9 Bushmen 46 Non-European "Sheltered in simple windbreaks, consisting of semicircular or parabolic arrangements" "No rectangular tools are reported" "[S]pears and arrows are in use.
+Evidence for rectangularity?
+Yes Yes Yes Yes Yes Yes Yes Some No Yes Yes Yes A typical house sible a very ng implements, le tables and tly so" nold furnishings ar" ngular building" tend toward ct, of first buildings or ular benches, raight and truly ler hut, roughly region are nicircular or also reports 7) this sample - houses" found" .
+Most fumiture Assessments of carpentry and rectangularity in housing and artifacts, as quoted from Segall et al. (1966) "Many well-built structures, some multiple-storied.
+A typical house in this town is very nearly perfectly rectangular" "Rectangular tables are the rule" "Small general stores dot the district and make possible a very wide distribution of factory-made textiles, cooking implements, camp stoves, bottled soft-drinks, etc." "most Toro furnish their houses with European-style tables and chairs" "Well-constructed commercial buildings" "Rectangular houses" "A virtual replication of the Ankole samnle" "All dwellings are rectangular and virtually perfectly so" "This rectangular emphasis is also found in household furnishings such as beds, stools, and storage platforms" "Live in houses that are nearly perfectly rectangular" "European-made objects abound" "Rectangularity is dominant" "The ethnographer encountered only one non-rectangular building" "Practically all furnishings. e.g., beds, benches, etc., tend toward angularity The 'rightness' of angles is, in fact, of first importance in Fang judgment when examining buildings or furnishings."
+"The characteristic Bété house is rectangular" "Doors and windows are rectangular" "The houses are nearly perfectly rectangular" "European-style furmiture predominates rectangular benches, manufactured locally, are also in constant use" "The sign of a good weaver is that the lines are straight and truly parallel" "The predominant type of house is the cone-cylinder hut, roughly circular" "[But] as many as 25 percent of the houses in the region are roughly rectangular" "Furnishings are virtually lacking" "Sheltered in simple windbreaks, consisting of semicircular or parabolic arrangements" "No rectangular tools are reported" "[S]pears and arrows are in use.
 The ethnographer also reports some European-like pocket-knives."
-No 10 Senegalese 262 Non-European "With the exception of one small subsample (N=7) this sample consists of agriculturalists inhabiting rectangular houses" Yes 11 Dahomean children 65 Non-European "Houses are usually roughly rectangular" "Some reasonably, well-carpentered houses can be found" "Most artifacts are non-angular in cross-section Most furniture is rectangular, however."
-Yes
+"With the exception of one small subsample $(N = 7)$ this sample consists of agriculturalists inhabiting rectangular houses."
+"Houses are usually roughly rectangular" "Some reasonably, well-carpentered houses can be found" "Most artifacts are non-angular in cross-section Most furniture is rectangular, however."
+"Hanunoo houses are all roughly rectangular" "Roughly rectangular benches and shelves" Segall's classification Non-European Non-European Non-European Non-European Non-European Non-European Non-European Non-European Non-European Non-European Non-European Non-European Sample size 344 109 76 98 110 95 162 100 46 262 65 57 Sample Ankole Toro Suku Songe Fang Bété Ijaw Zulu Bushmen Senegalese Dahomean children Hanunóo No. - 7 б 4 Ś 9 Γ × 6 10 11 12